-\autoref{man-fig:db-summary} shows quantile-quantile plots (panel a) and the mean posterior estimate for the density of $R$ (panel b) for three of these models.
+\autoref{fig:db-summary} shows quantile-quantile plots (panel a) and the mean posterior estimate for the density of $R$ (panel b) for three of these models.
 The quantile-quantile plots compare the distribution of the posterior mean transformed responses $\hat{z}_i =T^{-1} \sum_{t=1}^T h(\sigma^{[t]}(\text{age}_i)^{-1} (\text{bmi}_i - \mu^{[t]}(\text{age}_i)))$ to the theoretical quantiles of a standard Gaussian distribution.
 The model construction implies that the distribution of the transformed values should correspond to the standard Gaussian, so the QQ-plots can be used for model diagnosis.
-Here, the plots indicate a misfit in the right tail for both model variants that use $b=4$, while the fit using $a = -4$, $b=7$ and $\lambda = 0.1(b-a)$ appears to be reasonable; the fit of the model with $a = -4$, $b=7$ and $\lambda \to \infty$ is omitted from the plot because looks identical.
+Here, the plots indicate a misfit in the right tail for both model variants that use $b=4$, while the fit using $a = -4$, $b=7$ and $\lambda = 0.1(b-a)$ appears to be reasonable; the fit of the model with $a = -4$, $b=7$ and $\lambda \to \infty$ is omitted from the plot because it looks identical.
 Panel b) shows the differences in the right tail of the $R$ distributions estimated by the three models.
 Consistent with the diagnostic information in the QQ-plots, we found that the PTM with $a = -4$, $b=7$ and $\lambda = 0.1(b-a)$ shows better predictive performance in terms of log score and continuous ranked probability score than the variants using $b=4$.

-\autoref{man-tab:app-scores} shows a comparison of the best PTM's predictive performance to all competing methods included in the simulation study using log scores and the continuous ranked probability score based on 10-fold cross-validation.
+\autoref{tab:app-scores} shows a comparison of the best PTM's predictive performance to all competing methods included in the simulation study using log scores and the continuous ranked probability score based on 10-fold cross-validation.
 In terms of log score, the PTM achieves a second place, closely behind DDPstar, while the CRPS favors most other models, except for the Gaussian and SBGP, over the PTM.
 This discrepancy could be due to different emphasis placed on distributional characteristics by log scores and CRPS.
-The CRPS places relatively more weight on the bulk of the predictive distribution, while the log score is more sensitive to the allocation of probability mass in the tails.